girishsokate/HeroRotator/README.md

 Above is the initial required structure – a series of elements wrapped in a container.
 This can be any combination of elements that has the same structure.

-This is the element that should contain everything related to the Hero Rotator — slides, pagination and arrow buttons (see example markup).

 Once you have your markup, initialise the plugin:

     $('.hr').heroRotator();